Read our 2016 Report Card for Walker.

 The USA Freedom Act (H.R.
 2048, Pub.L.
 114–23) is a U.S. law enacted on June 2, 2015 that restored in modified form several provisions of the Patriot Act, which had expired the day before.
 The act imposes some new limits on the bulk collection of ...

 H.R.
 33: Protecting Volunteer Firefighters and Emergency Responders Act

 This bill was the vehicle for the passage of continuing appropriations.
 This bill started out as the Protecting Volunteer Firefighters and Emergency Responders Act.
 It was passed by the House in this form.
 But on Feb 27, 2015 the Senate struck its text in whole ...

 H.J.Res.
 35: Making further continuing appropriations for fiscal year 2015, and for other purposes.

-From Jan 2015 to Dec 2016, Walker missed 35 of 1,325 roll call votes, which is 2.6%.
-This is on par with the median of 2.4% among the lifetime records of representatives currently serving.
+From Jan 2015 to May 2017, Walker missed 50 of 1,595 roll call votes, which is 3.1%.
+This is worse than the median of 2.2% among the lifetime records of representatives currently serving.
 The chart below reports missed votes over time.